 Learn essential skills in horticulture and green infrastructure at the traditional home of horticulture in Australia.

 The Associate Degree in Urban Horticulture allows you to study plants in urban landscape environments, with a focus on issues of design, planning, implementation and management to support the health and wellbeing of the community and the creation of the liveable cities of the future.

-Established in 1891, Burnley campus is the best environment in which to study horticulture.
+Our teaching staff have strong links with industry and many are research leaders.
+The Burnley campus is based on nine hectares of ornamental heritage gardens.
 You will have access to a green roof and wall demonstration centre, landscape construction areas, a pruning garden and experimental plots, a unique collection of indigenous and exotic plants, container and field nurseries, a horticulture library, research areas, training gardens for design and maintenance, and thousands of plant specimens.

-- The Burnley campus has over 120 years of tradition in horticultural practice.
+- The gardens at Burnley have been nurtured for 150 years.
 Set in nine hectares of beautiful, heritage-listed gardens, Burnley is only 7 km from Melbourne’s CBD.